Number of Manchester’s rough sleepers down for second consecutive year amongst concerns

 - Mayor of Manchester Andy Burnham pledges further action to take place to end rough sleeping by 2020

-- Homeless Project Manchester Boss, Damon Spillane, has concerns with accuracy of figures and realism of the Mayor's Claims
+- Homeless Project Manchester Boss, Damon Spillane, and a regular volunteer, Emma Farrell have concerns with accuracy of figures and realism of the Mayor's Claims

 Greater Manchester has witnessed a drop in the number of rough sleepers for a second year in a row.

 Greater Manchester Combined Authority (GMCA) latest figures show that from November 2018 to September 2019, 241 people were living outdoors compared to 195 the year before.

 Apart from the last two years, there has been a year-on-year increase of homeless people in Manchester since 2010.

 Although Manchester and Salford saw decreases, five out of city’s 10 boroughs saw an increase in rough sleepers.
 Bolton, Salford, Tameside and Wigan all recorded decreases in numbers.

 Mayor Andy Burnham hopes to end rough sleeping in Greater Manchester by 2020.

 He said: “While fewer people are sleeping rough in Greater Manchester than when I came into office, I am not in any way complacent and know so much more needs to be done.

 “But these figures show that the commitment of our councils and community organisations is making a real difference.”